-If "middle-class values" are not shared by all whites equally, any attempt at cultural exclusion will reverberate primarily where whites have something to defend.
-This rational form of symbolism might follow a backlash pattern outside urban areas, but within the modern metropolis it is in the allwhite suburbs where we find America's "keepers of the culture."
-Thus I would expect the conventional backlash pattern to decline or even reverse in metropolitan counties.
-The data also permit me to test other contextual interactions:
+White resolve to participate in this cultural struggle, and to view it in racial terms, should not necessarily respond to proximity.
+Enough has changed, rhetorically at least, to warrant a new assessment of the old proximity logic.
+In particular, if interest in "white middle-class values" is not shared by all whites equally, any attempt at cultural exclusion will reverberate primarily where whites have something to defend.
+This rational form of symbolism might follow a backlash pattern outside urban areas, but within the modern metropolis it is in the all-white suburbs where we find America's "keepers of the culture."
+Thus I would expect the conventional backlash pattern to decline or even reverse in metropolitan areas.